-The hybrid mass timber structure is significantly lighter than a comparably sized concrete structure.
+The mass timber-hybrid structure is significantly lighter than a comparably sized concrete structure.
 The lower mass, and hence lower inertia, results in a reduced resistance to overturning forces during a seismic event, which is counterbalanced by the concrete stair and elevator shafts through the height of the building.

-Addressing gravity loads
+Addressing gravity loads\